revero/msgBoxPy/README.md

 Simple Cross-platform Python Message Boxes Using the Tkinter Standard Library

 ## Purpose and Background
 I just needed a simple, small, and quick way to display information, warnings, get input, select a file or directory, or ask a simple response question in a GUI format for my Python scripts.
 Sure there are many great third party modules I could use (e.g. [pyautogui](https://github.com/asweigart/pyautogui)), but I prefer to stay as close to the standard Python library as possible for most of my scripts.
-That's why msgBoxPy uses the [Tkinter](https://wiki.python.org/moin/TkInter) standard library to show cross-platform message and dialog boxes.
+That's why msgBoxPy uses the [Tkinter](https://wiki.python.org/moin/TkInter) standard library to show cross-platform message, input, and dialog boxes.

 The message boxes available are:
 * Information